epi-project/brane-syntax-highlighting/README.md

 Then, search for "branescript" and click on `Install` to install the latest version.

 ![Screenshot to install the eFLINT extension from the marketplace](img/download.png)
-_Menu to install another extension from the marketplace, for illustration purposes._
+_Selecting the BraneScript extension from the Extensions tab._

 This method is recommended because you can also automatically receive updates.